tsantalis/RefactoringMiner/documentation/mcp.md

   java -jar build/libs/RM-fat.jar mcp
 ```

-## Manual WebDiff Browser Check
+## Manual WebDiff browser check

 If you only want to inspect the browser output yourself, run the existing WebDiff CLI directly.
-This is the simplest path because the WebDiff server stays attached to the terminal process while you use the browser.
+The WebDiff server stays attached to that terminal while you use the browser.

 ```bash
 java -jar build/libs/RM-fat.jar diff --url https://github.com/tsantalis/RefactoringMiner/pull/1234